 We’ll then be using this understanding to develop revised objectives, policies and rules, test and then finalise them before going out to the public for formal feedback.

 Because of the size of the region, the diversity of topics and the need to engage with our community, it's a pretty big job!
 Also, a lot can change in 10 years.
-So the work will be phased over several years, eventually resulting in a single Waikato Resource Management Plan for the entire region.
+So the work will be phased over several years, eventually resulting in a single Waikato Resource Management Plan for the entire region by 2028.

 This is the official term used when a revised plan is advertised for public submissions.